 The timed drop model borrowed from streetwear has transformed how editions establish their initial pricing.
 Tight release windows concentrate demand and create clearing prices that often become effective floors for secondary trading.

-A complete set at Christie’s realized $15,000 against an estimate of $4,000 to $6,000, while Sotheby’s continues placing Hirst and Supreme sets with multi-thousand dollar estimates that clear reliably.
+A complete set at Christie’s realized $15,000 against an estimate of $4,000 to $6,000, while Sotheby’s keeps placing Hirst and Supreme sets with multi-thousand dollar estimates that clear reliably.

-This isn’t just about scarcity but how the combination of limited numbers, blue-chip artist name, and cultural brand recognition creates demand that sustains pricing well above what similar unbranded prints achieve.
+This isn’t just about scarcity.
+It’s about how the combination of limited numbers, a blue-chip artist name, and cultural brand recognition creates demand that sustains pricing well above what similar unbranded prints ever achieve.

 Secondary Market Performance of Luxury Collaboration Artworks